-By , Avente Tile
+By Bill Buyok, Avente Tile

 As summer starts to kicks into full swing with the solstice less than 10 days away, I find myself enjoying the perfectly splendid outdoors of Southern California with longer walks each day.
 This summer, our blog is dedicated to handcrafted tiles and their use outdoors.
 Last week we introduced our new Artisan Porcelain Tiles for the Pool!
 This week I share my favorite historical tile installations that I've discovered during my urban treks in the neighborhoods of Los Angeles and Beverly Hills.

-These brightly colored tiles are grouped beneath a Moorish arch to create a colorful tribute to Spanish Revival Architecture
+Brightly colored tiles are grouped beneath a Moorish arch create a colorful tribute to Spanish Revival architecture. |

 Most of these homes, duplexes or commercial spaces were built in the late 1920s.
 What you’ll see in every photo is the optimism that was prevalent in the era.
 Optimism expressed in the colors of the tile and the details of every structure; details that you rarely find today.
 Each installation pays homage to a specific architectural style: a portico found in a Mission style home, an extremely decorated façade of a Spanish Renaissance commercial location, or a fountain typical of Spanish Colonial architecture found in a duplex courtyard.
 You’ll find that these installations show some wear; but, they are a great tribute to both Los Angeles architecture and the classic forms they honor.